 Choose baseline platform primitives

-Align concurrency model, I/O strategy, containerization/virtualization and network behavior with required guarantees.
+Align the concurrency model, I/O strategy, virtualization, containerization, and network behavior with the guarantees you need.

 Step 4